e-hengirmen/ceng478-tp/README.md

 ## [script.sh](https://github.com/e-hengirmen/ceng478-tp/blob/main/src/script.sh)
 Will create 2 NxN matrices and save it inside `input` file.
 Print timers of parallel and sequential algorithms and save their ouputs inside `output` and `output2` files.

-If you want to try matrices of different sizes change the defined N value inside `solution.c` and `serial.c` files.
+If you want to try matrices of different sizes change the defined N value inside `solution.c` files.